 Homeopathic treatments are generally not considered safe during pregnancy.
 Talk to a doctor first if you intend to use them while pregnant.

-While there’s little evidence that homeopathic medicine is effective for weight loss, its placebo effect on certain medical conditions has been studied.
+While there’s little evidence that homeopathic medicine is effective for weight loss, its

 For example, one medical trial compared homeopathic treatments for rheumatoid arthritis (RA) with a placebo.
 Researchers found participants reported lower pain scores after three months of placebo therapy compared to active homeopathic therapy.

 Studies that specifically compare homeopathic remedies with placebos for weight loss are limited.

 It’s important to remember that homeopathic remedies aren’t a medical treatment, and that there isn’t any science to support their use for losing weight.

 Homeopathic treatments are unregulated.
 That means the side effects of any remedy may be unknown.
 Some potential side effects of homeopathic remedies may include: